What It’s Like to Fly United Basic Economy

 Although you sit in the same part of the airplane as regular economy passengers and receive the same service, there are a few notable differences.
 The most important difference is that you can’t choose, change, or upgrade seats, change your flight, earn premier qualifying miles, and are restricted to one personal item for your travels.
 You’ll also receive fewer base miles (more on that later) and board last.

 Opting for the Basic Economy fare over the regular economy fare will usually save you somewhere around $20-30 per leg.
 This varies from route to route, as shown below on a few sample routes:

 |Atlanta – Philadelphia||$267||$307||$40|

 |San Francisco – Los Angeles||$96||$166||$60|

-As you can see, the basic economy fare for a flight from San Francisco to LA would save you $60 on a roundtrip ticket.
+As you can see, the Basic Economy fare for a flight from San Francisco to Los Angeles would save you $60 on a roundtrip ticket.
 For some of the longer flights, you’d only save $40 — which is less in savings than what you’d pay to check a bag both ways ($25 one way; $50 roundtrip).
 From a financial perspective, sometimes it’s worth it, sometimes it’s not.

-However, I’d theorize that United doesn’t actually want you to choose the basic economy fare.
+However, I’d guess that United doesn’t actually want you to choose the Basic Economy fare.
 It’s there to make the economy fare look better and worth the extra money.
 In turn, this means happier passengers.

 United Basic Economy Review